 – To offer philosophical nuggets and themes where I convey philosophy with an investigative approach to enrich and create a curiosity and wonder about yoga and life and to skip dogmatic signs.

 – A healing space; to integrate compassion and care for our body- and mind and its ever-changing rhythms.
-To find an approach in practice where we can learn from our body and heart’s and dare to be transparent with different needs in different moments.
+To find an approach in practice where we can learn from our body and heart’s and support a relation where we can be transparent with different needs in different moments.

 – The joy of movement and a space of inner and outer freedom.
 Learning new skills can be playful and fun!